Kacegz/PocketGardener/README.md

 - plant - lets you plant in your garden
 - ?check - Lets you check already started operation
-- help - gets a brief description how to use this bot ///after finishing rest *IN THE FUTURE*
+- help - gets a brief description how to use this bot ///after finishing rest
+- feedback - sends informations about how to send feedback or new ideas *IN THE FUTURE*
 - ?fertilize - lets you boost your friends crop (shorten its time to grow)
 - ?shop - lets you buy things and shows your money